sfu-rsl/gpu-block-solver/README.md

 ## Referencing

-- If you use the GPU modifications in your own work, please cite our ICRA 2023 paper "Improving the Performance of Local Bundle Adjustment for Visual-Inertial SLAM with Efficient Use of GPU Resources" by Shishir Gopinath, Karthik Dantu, and Steven Y. Ko.
+- If you use the GPU modifications in your own work, please cite our ICRA 2023 paper [Improving the Performance of Local Bundle Adjustment for Visual-Inertial SLAM with Efficient Use of GPU Resources](https://ieeexplore.ieee.org/document/10160499) by Shishir Gopinath, Karthik Dantu, and Steven Y. Ko.
 - For g2o, please refer to its paper as well (see below)

 Original g2o README follows below.